U.S. Coast Guard

 During the assignment season it is often difficult to reach each of you during normal business hours.
 I encourage you to update your personal information in Direct Access (DA) with your current home & cell phone numbers and e-mail address.
 You must also have an e-mail address with ".mil, .edu or, .gov" listed as your business e-mail address on DA.

-Rate Force Master Chief (RFMC):
+Rating Force Master Chief (RFMC):

 I work closely with the three RFMCs listed below.
 The RFMC’s sites provide excellent, rate specific, as well as general information that can assist you in planning your career.